comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap5_1Euler_1D_HPLeft.rst

   Shock tube filled with air.
 Visualization using Paraview_ software.

 This test is also equipped with 3 Eulerian sensors.
-For example, two sensors are positionned at :math:`x = 0.6 m` and :math:`x= 0.8 m`.
+For example, two sensors are positioned at :math:`x = 0.6 m` and :math:`x= 0.8 m`.
 They record the following pressures:

 .. _Fig:testCases:Euler:sensors: